rudrasharma/cppcalculator/src/pages/blog/parental-leave-guide.md

 * **Special Plan:** Pays 75% but for a shorter duration.
 * **Higher Caps:** The 2025 maximum insurable earnings for QPIP is **$98,000**, significantly higher than the rest of Canada.

-## How to Use the LoonieSense Estimator
+## How to Use the LoonieFi Estimator

 Planning your budget shouldn't require a spreadsheet.
 Our tool does the heavy lifting for you: